MSU-Libraries/kube-doc/README.md

 kubectl get nodes
 ```

-By default, control-plane nodes will not schedule pods.
-They come
+By default, control plane nodes will not schedule pods.
+Control
-with a taint (more on taints later) which prevents scheduling of
+planes come with a taint (more on taints later) which prevents
-pods to run.
+scheduling of pods to run.

 Running this:
 ```sh